Hindgut fermentation

 Hindgut fermentation is a digestive process seen in monogastric herbivores (animals with a simple, single-chambered stomach).
 Cellulose is digested with the aid of symbiotic microbes including bacteria, archaea, and eukaryotes.
 The microbial fermentation occurs in the digestive organs that follow the small intestine: the cecum and large intestine.
 Examples of hindgut fermenters include proboscideans and large odd-toed ungulates such as horses and rhinos, as well as small animals such as rodents, rabbits and koalas.

 In contrast, foregut fermentation is the form of cellulose digestion seen in ruminants such as cattle which have a four-chambered stomach, as well as in sloths, macropodids, some monkeys, and one bird, the hoatzin.

+While hindgut fermentation is typically studied as a primary digestive mechanism in specialized herbivores, a scaled-down version of the process occurs in other single-chambered stomach systems.
+Certain colonic monogastrics, such as humans and pigs, rely on hindgut fermentation as a supplementary metabolic pathway rather than a primary engine for survival.
+Unlike specialized cecal fermenters, their microbial fermentation is shifted downstream, occurring primarily within a developed large intestine (colon) rather than an enlarged cecum, and they do not produce or reingest cecotropes.

 Cecum

-Hindgut fermenters generally have a cecum and large intestine that are much larger and more complex than those of a foregut or midgut fermenter.
-Research on small cecum fermenters such as flying squirrels, rabbits and lemurs has revealed these mammals to have a GI tract about 10-13 times the length of their body.
-This is due to the high intake of fiber and other hard to digest compounds that are characteristic to the diet of monogastric herbivores.
+Hindgut fermenters generally have a cecum and large intestine that are much larger and more complex than those of a foregut fermenter.
+Research on small cecal fermenters such as flying squirrels, rabbits and lemurs has revealed these mammals to have a GI tract about 10-13 times the length of their body.
+This is due to the high intake of fiber and other minimally digestible compounds that are characteristic to the diet of monogastric herbivores.

 Easily digestible food is processed in the gastrointestinal tract & expelled as regular feces.
 But in order to get nutrients out of hard to digest fiber, some smaller hindgut fermenters, like lagomorphs (rabbits, hares, pikas), ferment fiber in the cecum (at the small and large intestine junction) and then expel the contents as cecotropes, which are reingested (cecotrophy).
 The cecotropes are then absorbed in the small intestine to utilize the nutrients.

 This process is also beneficial in allowing for restoration of the microflora population, or gut flora.
 These microbes are found in the gastrointestinal tract and can act as protective agents that strengthen the immune system.
 Small hindgut fermenters have the ability to expel their microflora, which is useful during the acts of hibernation, estivation and torpor.